SharkTal/ownserver/README.md

 Find Digital Ocean under student pack and copy your promotion code.
 Go to [https://www.digitalocean.com/](https://www.digitalocean.com/) to create your account.
 You have to insert a valid credit card or a PayPal account during registeration.
 When filling the billing information you can also add your student pack promotion code to get $50 of credits for free.

 ## Getting a domain from Namecheap
+Namecheap offers a free .me domain for 1 year for all Github student pack users.
+If you don't want a domain at this point and only want your server to be accessible via its IP address, you can skip this step.

-Find Namecheap under student pack.
-Get promocode and use it at Namecheap
+First find Namecheap under the student pack website.
+Get your promotion code and use it at Namecheap to create an account and register a domain.

+### Setting up DNS
+You want to make your domain's nameserver to point to DigitalOcean's nameservers where your server will be located.

-Setup DNS as following at namecheap: Domains -> Registration.
+Setup DNS as following at Namecheap: Navigate to Domains -> Registration.
 Click Manage on domain at Domain List

 Nameservers, select Custom DNS and add followint nameservers:
 ```